 What should a homeowner or business owner do before a Hurricane/disaster hits?

-Many homeowners have difficulty knowing how to handle their insurance claim after disaster strikes.
+Many homeowners have difficulty knowing how to handle their insurance claims after disaster strikes.
 These are a few things that you can do right now to make sure you are prepared in the event that a hurricane or other natural disaster strikes you home or business to help expedite your claims process:

 1) Organize insurance documents and place them in a safe folder that is easily accessible.
 Save a backup hard copy or an electronic copy on a flash drive or cloud storage.

-2) Make sure that you casualty insurance and flood insurance.
+2) Make sure that you have casualty insurance and flood insurance.
 Many homeowners do not realize that flood insurance is often a separate insurance policy that is not required by your mortgage company unless you are in a flood zone.

 3) Organize property ownership records.
 Include property deeds, mortgages, or any other records of property ownership.
 This can include credit card receipts of major purchases and renovations.

 4) Thoroughly, document your personal property and belongings on a spreadsheet with the price of the items and the age of the item.
-Do a walk-through video on your smart phone and/or take pictures of the interior and exterior of your home, your vehicle and any other belongings.
+Do a walk-through video on your smartphone and/or take pictures of the interior and exterior of your home, your vehicle, and any other belongings.

-5) Make sure you photograph all of the contents of your home, garage, closets or other storage areas if possible.
+5) Make sure you photograph all of the contents of your home, garage, closets, or other storage areas if possible.